yevh/vulnCode/README.md

 ## Developer Security Guide book

 The application comes with a **developer friendly comprehensive guidebook** which can be used to learn, avoid and fix the vulnerabilities.
-The guide available at https://appsecco.com/books/dvna-developers-security-guide/ covers the following
+The guide available at https://appsecco.com/books/dvna-developers-security-guide/ covers the followingds

 1. Instructions for setting up DVNA
 2. Instructions on exploiting the vulnerabilities